yashwant-shrivastava/crawler-google-places/README.md

 - `startUrls` - list of urls with search results to scrape places from.
 - `searchString` - String will be search on Google maps.
 It is possible fill [Google Place ID](https://developers.google.com/places/place-id) in format `place_id:ChIJp4JiUCNP0xQR1JaSjpW_Hms`.
 Do not include location in search string if you are using polygon localization (`country`, `state`, `city`).
 - `searchStringArray` - Array of strings, that will be searched on Google maps.
+Use if you need to search more different types of places at once.
 - `proxyConfig` - Apify proxy configuration, it is required to provide proxy.
 - `country` - Country name for polygon localization
 - `state` - State name for polygon localization